davidedisalvo/nuxt-covid/README.md

 ## Build Setup

 Main commit is in master branch

-Please clone npm install in that branch
+Please clone and npm install in that branch

 ```bash
 # install dependencies